ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 ### Migrating an RDS instance

-This guide covers different ways of migrating RDS instances from one AWS account to another:
+This guide covers one way of migrating an RDS instance from one AWS account to another.

- - AWS Database Migration Service (DMS)
- - Pure `pg_dump` & `psql`
+This is a standard approach using`pg_dump` and `psql`.

 **The only difference between the processes is at Step 3**

 This guide assumes the migration comply with the following :

  - The migration happens from a _source_ postresql RDS instance to a _target_ postresql RDS instance
- - [DMS only] The _source_ RDS is running postgresql 9.4.9 or above
  - Elevated & short-lived sets of postgres credentials are available for both _source_ and _target_